usil/nodeboot-oauth2-starter/readme.md

 ## Distributed usage

 All of the general usage points stand however to protect an external api that is in lets say using `.NET` first create a new application lest say `C# app` that application will have an id that can be used to validate the access token.
-Each application has its own resources and options.
+Each application has its own resources and permissions.

-To validate an access token use the `/auth/validate` endpoint sending the application id and the part, the endpoint will give you the allowed options of the subject that the token belongs to.
+To validate an access token use the `/auth/validate` endpoint sending the application id and the part, the endpoint will give you the allowed permissions of the subject that the token belongs to.

 ## Database